 This course introduces the major western religious traditions.
 Topics include Zoroastrianism, Islam, Judaism, and Christianity.
 Upon completion, students should be able to identify the origins, history, beliefs, and practices of the religions studied.
 This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in humanities/fine arts.
+This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.
+This course has been approved for transfer under the ICAA as a general education course in Humanities/Fine Arts.
 Classroom Hours (3.00).